quanvo87/Proxy2/README.md

 - Architecture
   - Dependency injection:
     - All dependencies are protocols, so that everything is mockable and easily testable
-    - Dependencies have default values in function calls, so that in production, the calls are short and simple
+    - Dependencies have default values in function definitions, so that in production, the calls are short and simple
   - Controllers, classes, etc. only know about themselves
   - All properties and functions declared private except when required for protocol conformance
   - No singleton abuse

 - Database
   - [Firebase](https://firebase.google.com/)
-  - Wrote the dependency [FirebaseHelper](https://github.com/quanvo87/FirebaseHelper), safe and easy to use wrappers around common database functions
+  - Wrote the CocoaPod [FirebaseHelper](https://github.com/quanvo87/FirebaseHelper), used for its safe and easy to use wrappers around common database functions
   - Flat data structure for performant queries
   - Dealt with race conditions by checking if an invalid write occurred after the fact, then correcting the error
   - All data that is no longer needed is cleaned up when appropriate